Autistic boy locked naked in Sherwood Park school isolation room, lawsuit alleges | CBC News

 Autistic boy locked naked in Sherwood Park school isolation room, lawsuit alleges

-Teacher sent parents photo of son naked and cover in feces, parents claim
+Teacher sent parents photo of son naked and covered in feces, parents claim

-A Sherwood Park couple claim their 13-year-old autistic son was stripped naked and locked in a school isolation room, where he was later found covered in his own feces.
+A Sherwood Park couple claim their 12-year-old autistic son was stripped naked and locked in a school isolation room, where he was later found covered in his own feces.

 They are suing the province and other defendants they say violated the boy's charter rights.